joelvaneenwyk/huginn-wiki/Creating-a-new-agent.md

 # UI

 Agents can have a custom UI by defining a show view at: `app/views/agents/agent_views/<agent name>/_show.html.erb`.
+If they need to have server-side functionality, you may POST data to the `handle_details_post_agent_path` and handle it with `handle_details_post` in your Agent.
+See the [ManualEventAgent](https://github.com/cantino/huginn/blob/master/app/models/agents/manual_event_agent.rb) for an example.